badascii/web-tic-tac-toe/README.md

 Tic-Tac-Toe Sinatra App
 ===================

 This project is an expansion of my original Tic-Tac-Toe code.
-I converted it into a Sinatra web app using TDD from start to finish.
+I converted it into a Sinatra web app and used TDD throughout the entire process.

-*3x3 or 4x4 grid size
+* 3x3 or 4x4 grid size
-*Player vs Player or Player vs CPU game modes
+* Player vs. Player or Player vs. CPU game modes
-*Full Capybara test suite
+* Full Capybara integration test suite